The short is "no", as an individual must have visa permission when submitting an application through the Long Residence Rule for ILR.

 -

-- you must have held continuous lawful visa permission for 10 year years
+- You must have held continuous lawful visa permission for 10 years

-Lawful residence means with immigration permission but excludes:
+Lawful residence means with immigration permission i.e. a visa grant.

 -